 One of the core values of improv is trust.
 Trusting that your group will think your ideas are brilliant.
 Trusting that your group has brilliant ideas.
 And trusting that your ideas are brilliant.
 And, yes, I am a giant giraffe and you are my monkey sidekick, Bobby.

 At The Torch, you are given more opportunities to play and develop that trust with your fellow performers.
 You are also given more time to understand that you are right in whatever you do.
 This is 180 degrees from what we are told as adults; that you are not always right and to stop making random farting sounds even if the scene calls for it.

 In time, you start making friends at The Torch.
 You may even join a few groups (Hello, Adult Bakery) and become a part of the family.
 We do this in Phoenix mostly for the love of the craft, and for the chance to be a Russian monkey spy on stage.

 Like any kid, you leave the nest for college, for backpacking across Europe, or for a sweet Taco Bell job.
+If you are a college student and trying to save money check out Taco Bell Combo Menu.
 You realize you are no longer home and your mom is not cooking for you.
 Coming to Chicago is like that for me.
 While in Phoenix, I have to explain that longform improv is kind of like Whose Line, but not.
 In Chicago, more people know what I am talking about because you can throw a rock and hit an improv theatre.
 (Please don’t throw rocks.)

 This means there are a lot more stages to perform on but with it A LOT more performers.
 The time I had to develop in Phoenix is not something I am rewarded here as I have less chances to perform but more chances to meet people who may share this love.
 As a result, I am given less time to build trust if I really want to take in the experience.